ivokabel/ivokabel.github.io/_posts/2017-12-28-a-journey-to-the-world-of-layered-surface-materials-chapter-1.md

 It seems to me that this is their ad-hoc (and incorrect) attempt to evaluate the light transmission through micro-facet-based surface, which was properly solved and published just in the same year (2007) by Walter et al. in the paper [Microfacet Models for Refraction through Rough Surfaces](https://www.cs.cornell.edu/~srm/publications/EGSR07-btdf.html).

 Second, it is important to understand that the model tries to approximate the whole sub-surface light transport by evaluating just one path while also neglecting the multiple scattering nature of the process.
-An interesting property of this approximation is---and the paper doesn’t explain this clearly enough---that they use the micro-facet’s normal for computing the refracted directions.
-This may cause the approximation imprecisions for the incoming directions $\omega_{i}$ and $\omega_{o}$ at grazing angles.
+An interesting property of this approximation is (and the paper doesn’t explain this clearly enough) that they use the micro-facet’s normal for computing the refracted directions.
+This may cause approximation imprecisions for the incoming directions $\omega_{i}$ and $\omega_{o}$ at grazing angles.

 Last, but not least, it completely ignores effect of solid angle (de-)compression when the light crosses the boundaries between media with different indices of refraction.